shawnoyer/Generative_Vision/README.md

 Synthetic Training Satellite Images - 2000 images in .PNG format Real and Synthetic Masks in JSON format

-Model: The model can be downloaded here: https://github.com/shawnoyer/Generative_Vision
+Model: The model is too large to host on GitHub.
+Available upon request at sbo33@drexel.edu.

 The model consists of the VAE, Text Encoder, Tokenizer, Unet, Scheduler, Safety Checker, Feature Extractor, Learned Embeds, and Model Index